wy1iu/LargeMargin_Softmax_Loss/README.md

-# Souce code for "Large-Margin Softmax Loss for Convolutional Neural Networks"
+# Large-Margin Softmax Loss for Convolutional Neural Networks

+By Weiyang Liu, Yandong Wen, Zhiding Yu, Meng Yang

+### Introduction
+We introduce a large-margin softmax (L-Softmax) loss for convolutional neural networks.
+L-Softmax loss can greatly improve the generalization ability of CNNs, so it is very suitable for generalization classification, feature embedding and biometrics (e.g. face) verification.

+A mxnet implementation is also available at [here](https://github.com/luoyetx/mx-lsoftmax) by [luoyetx](https://github.com/luoyetx).

 ### Citation
-The paper is available at https://arxiv.org/abs/1612.02295.
+The paper is published in [ICML 2017](http://proceedings.mlr.press/v48/liud16.pdf) and also available at [arXiv](https://arxiv.org/abs/1612.02295).

-If the code helps your research, please cite our work.
+If the code helps your research, please consider to cite our work:

     Large-Margin Softmax Loss for Convolutional Neural Networks Weiyang Liu, Yandong Wen, Zhiding Yu and Meng Yang